FriendsOfTYPO3/rdct/README.md

 Benni Mack.

 This package is now maintained by a loose group of TYPO3 enthusiasts inside the TYPO3 Community.
-Feel free to contact Benni Mack (benni.mack@typo3.org) for any questions regarding "rdct".
+Feel free to contact Benni Mack (benni@typo3.org) for any questions regarding `rdct`.